-The conversion of data types is only one of the many reformatting options in IRI CoSort data transformation product and the IRI Voracity data management platform.
+The conversion of data types is just one of many reformatting options supported in the IRI CoSort data transformation product and IRI Voracity data management platform which includes CoSort.

-CoSort's Sort Control Language (SortCL) program allows you to specify new data types and file formats as you:
+Their common Sort Control Language (SortCL) program allows you to specify new data types and formats as you:

-- integrate and stage large structured data sources in data warehouse ETL operations
+- integrate and stage data in DW ETL operations

-- migrate between applications, database, or off the mainframe
+- migrate between apps, DBs or off a mainframe

 - replace slower shell or 3GL programs